The Value of Bamboo

 By planting bamboo, we can help to solve a range of problems facing our planet, including the restoration of degraded land.

 But why is it so sustainable?
 Bamboo's unique properties offer an outstanding green alternative.
-One of the reasons that bamboo is so sustainable is because it's the world’s fastest growing plant, ready to be harvested annually and sustainably after four to five years.
+One of the reasons that bamboo is so sustainable is because it's the world’s fastest growing plant, ready to be harvested annually and sustainably after around 4 years.
 This contrasts to typical hardwood that takes many years longer to mature and can be harvested only once!
 The plant is also very versatile and can produce a vast range of sustainable goods.
-At Bamboo Bioproducts, we believe that if we can harness the potential of bamboo, the planet will be closer to achieving its sustainable development goals.
+At bamboo bioproducts, we believe that if we can harness the potential of bamboo, the planet will be closer to achieving its sustainable development goals.

 Bamboo is Green